 The manufacturing industry will likely continue to evolve and change as technology advances.
-Jobs that remain in manufacturing will require ongoing training and advanced degrees.
+Jobs that remain in manufacturing will require ongoing training and advanced degrees, and in adapting to new and evolving trends, labor should play an important role along with management.
 Future projections indicate that professional office and institutional employment will lead to new job growth over the next few decades.
 Retail and accommodation employment will continue to grow as well.
 While Bloomington has seen a reduction in manufacturing employment in past decades, and some project a continuing trend, it is not a foregone conclusion.
 Most communities realize that real sustained economic growth comes from within the local economy.
-Most of the best and highestpaid jobs require an advanced college or associate level degree.
+Most of the highest-paid jobs require an advanced college or associate level degree.
 Developing educational programs and job training opportunities is critical in establishing a strong future workforce.
 People who have this level of education are in high demand not only in Indiana and the nation but around the world.
 Young, highly sought-after professionals demand a high quality of life where they can live, work, and play.
-Bloomington has the right environment to attract this workforce.
+Bloomington has the right environment to attract and retain this workforce.